 Fresh, unripened soft cheese is a good place to start, because it involves the basic processes without getting too involved in more complicated steps like pressing and aging.
 There are a couple of different types of cheese that are easy for beginners.

-If you are more interested in starting right into the hard cheeses, here are a few good ones that will be easy while also helping to teach you the ropes.
+If you are feeling very adventurous and want to jump right into making hard cheeses, here are a few good ones that are easier and will give you a feel for the basics of hard cheesemaking.

-These cheeses are all ones you have probably heard of, and they are generally mild with shorter aging periods.
-You can also try out some other techniques on these cheeses.
-Colby and cheddar are great smoking candidates, and gouda can be brined, depending on your recipe.
+These familiar cheeses are generally mild in flavor with shorter aging periods.
+To try out some other techniques in cheesemaking, colby and cheddar are great smoking candidates, and gouda can be brined, depending on the recipe.